 Employers post hundreds of thousands of jobs online, and new ones are added every day.
 Bearing in mind the massive number of job postings, it’s important to know how to search.

-Tip: When you search for jobs, sign up for job alerts so you get new jobs matching your search criteria emailed to you daily or weekly.
+Tip: When you search for jobs, sign up for job alerts.
+This is so you get new jobs matching your search criteria emailed to you daily or weekly.

 3. Go To Job Fairs